andrewconnell/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Lab.md

 1. Add a new file to the **scripts** folder named **adminconsent.ts**.

 1. Add the following to the **adminconsent.ts** file.
-There is a token named `application-id-from-registration` that must be replaced.
+There is a token named `app-id-from-registration` that must be replaced.
 Use the value of the Application ID copied from the application registration page.

     ```typescript
     /**